Protestantism by country

-By 2050, Protestantism is projected to rise to slightly more than half of the world's total Christian population.
-According to other experts such as Hans J. Hillerbrand, Protestants will be as numerous as Catholics.

-According to Mark Jürgensmeyer of the University of California, popular Protestantism is the most dynamic religious movement in the contemporary world, alongside the resurgent Islam.
-According to various scholars and sources popular Protestantism is the fastest growing religion in the world. is one of the fastest growing religious categories in the world.
+By 2050, some project Protestantism to rise to slightly more than half of the world's total Christian population.
+According to Hans J. Hillerbrand, Protestant and Catholic share of the global Christian population will almost be the same by 2050, with Protestants exhibiting a significantly higher growth rate.
+According to Mark Juergensmeyer of the University of California, popular Protestantism is the most dynamic religious movement in the contemporary world, alongside resurgent Islam.

 Methodology

 For the purposes of this list, the following Christian branches are considered Protestant: